lsv/sitemapscreens/README.md

     selenium2
     phpunit _BASE.php (will generate error, but just to see if its runable)

-Now you can run the run.sh on the following ways
+Now run

+    selenium2

+And in a new terminal run

     run.sh